 Many cannabis consumers turn to cannabis isolates, or extracts of a singular cannabinoid compound, for therapeutic relief.
 Even pharmaceutical companies have developed synthetic cannabinoid extracts, dronabinol and nabilone, but these medications consist of one or two cannabinoids instead of the entire plant’s chemical profile.

 Distillates, a precursor to cannabis isolates, are made using hydrocarbon, CO2, or ethanol extraction methods.
 Unlike isolates, distillates may contain other cannabinoids.
-During these extraction methods, terpenes may be lost in the process.
+During these extraction methods, terpenes may be lost in the process, since plant material begins to lose its terpenes almost immediately after being cut.
 Terpene degradation makes distillates great for cartridges, edibles, topicals, and tinctures to reduce the strong cannabis aroma, but users may lose out on any possible synergistic interaction between terpenes and cannabinoids.

 THC and CBD

 While THC and CBD alone hardly represent the complex and beneficial chemical profile of many cannabis cultivars, a combination of both compounds can showcase the effects of the entourage effect.
 CBD has shown to reduce some of the paranoia and anxiety associated with THC use.
 THC binds to the endocannabinoid system’s CB1 receptor to provide pain, nausea, and anxiety relief, but can make some users uncomfortable.
 CBD may temper THC’s side effects.